sillvva/Zen-Nebula/README.md

 ###

 • **Smooth, Clean Animations** – Enjoy a fluid and modern browsing experience.
-  ◦ *PS: GitHub has a 10MB limit on video uploads, so try the mod to see the animations in action!*
+  ◦ *PS: GitHub has a 10MB limit on video uploads, try the mod to experience it.*

 • **Glass-Like UI** – A sleek, transparent design for a premium feel.